NunoAlexandre/nunoalexandre.github.io/_posts/2016-09-13-a-taste-of-curry-an-apologetic.markdown

 “but I find loops way more elegant for a vast majority of problems”.
 It happens that I don’t like for or while loops.
 Now what?
 Where’s your argument?
 Loops in general are far from being elegant.
 In Haskell you have map, filter, fold, etc etc that are way more elegant ways of doing these reductions applications.
 Still, I agree that a loop might be a good fit for some problems but why would you be so against other ways of thinking about programming?

-It seems that you actually really never spent a microsecond with Haskell.

 <blockquote><i>"A language that doesn’t affect the way
 you think about programming, is not